pcmichaud/micro/docs/_sources/risque_en.rst.txt

    .. math::
       R(X) = -\frac{u''(X)X}{u'(X)}

 Why these two measures?
-Since risk aversion si related to concavity, both measures increase when the second derivative increases (there is a negative sign in front since second derivative is negative when function is concave).
+Since risk aversion si related to concavity, both measures increase when the second derivative increases (there is a negative sign in front since the second derivative is negative when function is concave).
 Then, we normalize by marginal utility :math:`u'(X)`, to fix units since :math:`u` is ordinal.
 Another way of thinking about it is that it is the percent change in the marginal utility.

-The absolute measure allows to look at risk aversion for lotteries involing absolute payoffs.
+The absolute measure allows to look at risk aversion for lotteries involving absolute payoffs.
 The relative coefficient allows to look at the degree of risk aversion for a lottery which is proportional to wealth.

 How do we measure this coefficient?
 One method is the multiple price list (MPL). `Holt et Laury (2002) <https://pubs.aeaweb.org/doi/pdfplus/10.1257/000282802762024700>`__ have used MPLs to measure risk attitudes.

-A multiple price list presents two lotteries under different probability and payoff configuration.
-The respondant has to choose the loterry he prefers.
+A multiple price list presents two lotteries under different probabilities and payoff configuration.
+The respondent has to choose the lottery he prefers.
 There is often an incentive mechanism which rewards participants.
 Here is an example from Holt and Laury:

 .. figure:: /images/mpl.png